gilpasternak35/Books/readme.md

 ## Non-STEM
 ### How to win Friends and Influence People - Dale Carnegie

 A book that has transformed my own self image and has really helped me improve myself as a person.
-My obsession with this book lies not so much with Carnegie's tips, but rather with his way of thinking, which lays down the foundation of being a likeable person: stop being so self-obsessed for once, and show your loved ones you legitimately care about them.
+My obsession with this book lies not so much with Carnegie's tips, but rather with his way of thinking, which lays down the foundation of being a likeable person: stop being so self-obsessed for once, stop trying to always be right, and start picking your battles - its not always a bad thing to be strategic with your social life.

 ### The Fountainhead - Ayn Rand

-Deeply entrenched as one of my 2-3 favorite books of all time, the Fountainhead is a captivating story that teaches the value of exceptionalism, expertise, and dedication.
+Deeply entrenched as one of my 2-3 favorite books of all time, the Fountainhead is a captivating story that teaches the value of exceptionalism and dedication.

-### A Brave New World - Aldous Huxley

-A brilliantly written story that really helped increase my self-awareness.
-A powerful testament to the idea that culture is defined by leaders, and very frequently so is paradigm.

 ### The Gulag Archipelago - Aleksandr Solzhenitsyn